Miss Universe 2015: Format

 Same with 2014, fifteen semifinalists were chosen through the preliminary competition— composed of the swimsuit and evening gown competitions and closed-door interviews.
-The Top 15 participated in the swimsuit competition, with 10 advancing in the competition for the evening gown competition.
-Five contestants will advance into the Top 5, and will participate in the question and answer portion.
-However, for the first time since 2000, from five, three will advance into the Final 3 and will participate in the final question and the final walk.
+The fifteen semifinalists participated in the swimsuit competition, with ten advancing in the competition for the evening gown competition.
+Five contestants will advance to participate in the question and answer portion.
+However, for the first time since 2000, from five, three will advance to participate in the final question and the final walk.
 For the first time in this edition, a real-time voting system was implemented in the pageant.
 Viewers can score the contestants during the swimsuit, evening gown, question and answer, and final question rounds as they happen live.
 The global vote and all other eliminated contestants that are not part of the Final 3 will help determine who will be the next Miss Universe.